PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Evaluation

 \subsubsection{Question-Answer Pair Construction}

 In order to design realistic natural language query questions, we first investigate typical metric query usage scenarios.
 Specifically, we collected typical PromQL query cases from multiple sources, including 33 cases from official documentation, 38 cases from third-party tutorials, and 45 cases from Stack Overflow (filtered from 500 related questions).
-In addition, we also collect the top 200 distinct PromQL queries executed in a week from one of the teams at a world-leading Internet Service Provider (ISP).
-These cases contain both simple and complex PromQL queries.
+In addition, we also collect the top 200 distinct PromQL queries executed in a week from one of the teams at Alibaba Group.
+These cases include simple and complex PromQL queries, and cover common scenarios such as average latency calculation, error rate calculation, metric sorting, metric prediction, etc.